 Despite Monroe County’s relative isolation and its backwoods culture, Nathaniel somehow received a good education.
 This is remarkable.
 A measure of how remarkable is displayed by his brother Redmond’s circumstances.
 The 1880 Kanawha County, WV census shows that even at that late point in the century, Redmond was the only member of the household who could read and write.
 Illiteracy was the rule there, and had surely been even more the rule in 1820s and 1830s Monroe County.
 Who taught the Martin/Pearcy kids is unknown, but the job was properly done.
 Chances are his mother played a role.
 A number of Rebecca Pearcy Martin’s uncles and male first cousins are known to have been academically accomplished.
 Chances are good that education was emphasized among the whole Pearcy clan.
 Nathaniel was well-read and could express himself in writing in an erudite way.
 He had no problem doing the mathematical calculations a merchant needs to do.
 Music was not neglected.
 He and all of his brothers played violin (fiddle).
 Nathaniel was reputed to be able to do buck and wing dances equal to a stage artist.

-The timing and route of Nathaniel and Isaiah’s journey from St. Louis to Stephenson County in 1837 mirrors that of land speculator William S. Russell.
-This may be more than coincidence.
-The Martin boys may literally have travelled with Russell.
-The latter individual was the western agent and largest single shareholder of the Boston & Western Land Company, a consortium of forty-three Eastern investors, most of them based in Boston, MA.
+The timing and route of Nathaniel and Isaiah’s journey from St. Louis to Stephenson County mirrors that of land speculator William S. Russell.
+This is unlikely to be coincidence.
+Russell probably brought the Martin boys with him, having already hired them for one or more jobs in St. Louis and been favorably impressed with the results -- or he may have sent for them not long after his arrival in northern Illinois.
+He would have been able to guarantee them work.
+Russell was the western agent and largest single shareholder of the Boston & Western Land Company, a consortium of forty-three Eastern investors, most of them based in Boston, MA.
 These speculators had combined forces in 1835 to enter claims for soon-to-be-auctioned government lands in the West -- in their terms, the West consisting of the portions of the upper central Mississippi River Valley that had come to be viewed as safe from attack by native tribes in the wake of the white victories in the Black Hawk Wars of the early 1830s.
-B&WL sought properties they imagined setters and/or other speculators would so desperately want to acquire that the partners would be able to sell out within just a few years and make enormous profits, as other men had been able to do earlier in the 1830s.
+B&WL sought properties they imagined setters and/or other speculators would so eagerly want to acquire that the partners would be able to sell out within just a few years and make enormous profits, as other men had been able to do earlier in the 1830s.
 In 1837, William S. Russell set his sights upon a locale in the northern portion of Stephenson County, IL where he felt sure a major town would grow.
 Per his recommendation, the Boston & Western Land Company invested there heavily.
 The spot was at a bend in the Pecatonica River one mile south of where Martintown would later rise.
-It was a place that held promise, but not so much promise that settlers would want to pay the exorbitant prices the speculators were dreaming of.
-Russell had seriously overestimated his chances.
-There would be a town there by the beginning of the 1840s.
-It would be called Winslow.
-But Winslow would never become much more than a village -- even 160 years later, according to the census of 2000, the community’s population was only 345.
-But even if development did not occur as planned, enough happened that Winslow played a role in the lives of hundreds of pioneers, Nathaniel Martin among them.
-It is also accurate to say that if Winslow had not come into existence when it did, Martintown would not have risen, either.
+Russell decided to call the place Winslow after Edward Winlow, third governor of the Plymouth Colony and one of the Puritan leaders who had journeyed aboard the Mayflower in 1620.
+In the 1830s in the northern half of the United States, the Pilgrim Fathers were greatly revered figures, and Russell believed that prospective settlers would be impressed by such an evocative and distinguished name.

 At the beginning of 1840, William Russell returned from a trip back East where he had gone to meet with his partners.
 He was accompanied back west by a new assistant, Cyrus Woodman, a twenty-five-year-old Boston attorney.
 Cyrus would not return to New England until decades later, and he would make Winslow his home until 1845.
 Not long after his arrival he persuaded Charlotte Flint, a young woman of his acquaintance, to become his wife.
 Their log cabin in Winslow was where their first children were born.
 This is another way of saying that Cyrus understood as soon as he arrived that to do his job right, he would have to stay a while.
 William Russell had made a mess of things -- not only because he had been too optimistic about the investment, but because he was characteristically disorganized.
 His lack of competence in handling fairly routine aspects of land transactions and debt collection (and debt payment, including payment of taxes) had jeopardized the good will of clients, business associates, and the government.
-The facts were, Russell had the mindset of a “get-rich-quick” schemer and had not anticipated having to actually work hard to develop the B&WL holdings.
-By now, he was fully aware of his shortcomings.
+Even people with whom he had a good relationship had reason to be annoyed with him.
+Bradford and Loring, for example, could not have taken the news well that there was insufficient money left to pay them as much as promised for establishing the flour mill, the B&WL partners having declined to pony up more than the $14,000 Russell had already spent at Winslow.
+For what it was worth, Russell was not a con artist.
+He had genuinely wanted and expected the Winslow project to succeed.
+He just wasn’t the man to get the job done.
+By this point, he was fully aware of that.
 The stress and worry had ruined his health.
 He was on the verge of exhaustion.
 Cyrus was the opposite sort -- level-headed, hard-working, scrupulously honest, and brimming with the energy of youth and health.
-In the summer of 1840, William Russell retired and went back East to recuperate, leaving Cyrus to operate the land agency alone.
+In the summer of 1840, Russell retired and went back East to recuperate, leaving Cyrus to operate the land agency alone.
 After a five-month apprenticeship, Cyrus was already better at the job than Russell had ever been.

-Cyrus quickly fixed a number of organizational problems with the agency and saved the reputation of B&WL among the locals.
-He was also quick to recognize that he needed to arrange in a general way for Winslow to become an attractive place to live.
-To better manage the Berry House hotel, in the spring of 1840 Cyrus brought in Daniel Sanford, who had experience running a hotel farther north in Wisconsin Territory.
+Cyrus quickly fixed a number of organizational problems within the agency and saved the reputation of B&WL among the locals, including talking Bradford and Loring into accepting, in lieu of cash, a lease on the mills free of charge for the time being.
+(The arrangement would eventually evolve into ownership.)
+Cyrus was also quick to recognize that he must continue to follow in Russell’s footsteps and find ways to transform Winslow into an attractive place to live.
+To better manage the hotel, in the spring of 1840 Cyrus brought in Daniel Sanford, who had experience running hotels and tavern houses in the region.
 There was no school yet, and while it was not yet possible to build an actual schoolhouse, classes could still be held.
 Daniel Sanford’s nineteen-year-old sister-in-law Hannah Hammond was tapped to be the teacher of the first term, held in 1841 in the wagon shop of Edward Hunt.
 In 1842, Cyrus donated a B&WL home lot in Winslow to Hannah’s brother-in-law William Shortreed so that he could build and open a general store.
 Cyrus also encouraged, designed, and sometimes contributed company funds toward vital infrastructural improvements.
 One of the most essential was better drainage.
 Winslow was low-lying and was right on the banks of the Pecatonica and a number of its feeder creeks.
 Malarial mosquitoes were rampant.
 Quite a number of residents perished of malaria or other swamp-related fevers in the early 1840s, one victim being Cyrus and Charlotte’s baby son, Frank.

 Ingenious and hard-working as Cyrus was, he could do little for quite some time to resolve the main problem he had been sent to deal with -- he needed to sell land.
 But for the first three to four years of his Winslow tenure, the nation was going through economic contortions, one of the side effects being that cash was in extremely short supply on the frontier.
 Quite a number of settlers had arrived, but they could not afford to buy title to the land they were clearing and farming.
 They didn’t have the dollars and cents.
 Locally they were able to make do by subsistence farming and hunting and by bartering goods or services, but the Boston capitalists (and the government) wanted real money before they would hand over official deeds.
 Meanwhile, B&WL had bills to pay -- taxes, Cyrus’s salary, capital improvements, etc. -- so for years to come exploitation of timber remained an essential part of what Cyrus did for the forty-three partners, at first as a group and then, when B&WL was split up, for individuals who had acquired portions of the original portfolio.
 This was no easy task.
 Few people had money to buy lumber and so the mills could not operate consistently -- eventually the stacks of unsold lumber were as high as there was room for, and Bradford & Loring saw no point in operating full-time.
 Yet if the timber did not get harvested, poaching in the forests would continue until nothing of value was left on a given parcel.
 Just getting the timber surveyed and then guarding it was the best Cyrus could do, but here he faced another dilemma -- very few local men were available to conduct those surveys, and few were honest enough to report back accurately, the temptation being to fudge the figures and then conduct a little poaching of their own, a “fox guarding the henhouse” scenario.
 Cyrus soon came to realize he could trust the Martin brothers.
 And so began a relationship that would have a profound effect on the destiny of Nathaniel Martin.
 As Cyrus and Nathaniel continued to work together over the next quarter of a century, they came to greatly admire one another and would remain friends until death.
 Nathaniel might well have never become so prominent as to be the subject of the 1901 biographical sketch had it not been for Cyrus’s positive influence and support.